csesoc/comp1511-revision-t1-2022/7-wordle/README.md

 All $N$ words are different.

 The next line contains $K$, the number of guesses you made.
-Each guess is described by two lines.
+The next $K$ lines contain the words you guessed, which are all one of the allowed words.
-The first line contains the word you guessed, which is one of the allowed words.
+The following $K$ lines contains the responses to your guesses, in the same order as the guesses are given.
-The second line contains the response to this guess, which is a 5-letter string consisting of `G`, `Y` and `.`.
+Each response is a 5-letter string consisting of `G`, `Y` and `.`.

 ## Constraints